It is the dream of slutty snowflake millennials everywhere.

 Lube was flowing like water, like wine.
 It was one-handed.
 It was instantaneous.
 My left hand was still firmly grasping the dildo in my vagina, while my right reached out to retrieve a touch of lube to apply to my clit . . .

 This thing has revolutionized my sex life, both solo and partnered.
-In the dark, my girlfriend and I giggle each time the dispenser emits its quick little bzzzt.
+In the dark, my partner and I giggle each time the dispenser emits its quick little bzzzt.
 We seamlessly transport lube from our palms to our genitals.
 We spurt it on toys and carry them with our hands cupped underneath as if to catch crumbs.
 Lube is more integrated into the experience of sex, less of an interruption… it’s simply easier.

 But there were a few annoying quirks with the simplehuman dispenser, most notably its inability to respond to darker objects or sex toys made of glass.
 I also neglected to buy a drip tray for it, apparently preferring to sop up lube with a paper towel after a masturbation session, and I had to create a monthly Google Calendar alert called “clear lube dispenser” to reduce the recurrence of clogs.
 On several occasions I’ve had to wield a screwdriver, dismantle the thing, and dislodge a glob of congealed lube.